 2023 Technology Survey

 As a follow-up to the 2013 Technology Survey and 2018 Technology Survey, the Permanent Commission has partnered with the Legal Services Corporation's Office of Data Governance and Analysis to conduct a 2023 New York State Civil Legal Aid Technology Survey.
 Providers all over the state were asked to participate and share their current state of technology implementation by responding to the approximately 35-question survey.
-The Office of Data Governance and Analysis is analyzing the 2023 data and, where applicable, will make comparisons to the 2018 and 2013 data.

 About the Survey

 The 2023 Technology Survey asked questions about budget, staffing, training, policies, cybersecurity, hardware and software, and service delivery.
-New this year were questions about remote working and cybersecurity which were not topics of primary concern prior to the pandemic.
+Additional questions about remote working and cybersecurity also were included, as these topics became primary concerns during and following the pandemic.
+The Office of Data Governance and Analysis analyzed the data, including comparisons to the 2013 and 2018 survey results; the analysis is contained in the Technology Working Group's Report on the 2023 Technology Survey (forthcoming).

 Acknowledgements